Global Citizenship Program

 A First-Year Ampersand Program

-Offering fundamental skills relevant to Global Studies, this First-Year Ampersand Program examines what it means to be a citizen of the world, challenging its participants to engage in both demanding texts and real-life scenarios.
-This two-semester course sequence led by three instructors from different disciplines will equip you to think critically and holistically about how our own mental maps compare to the realities of a globalized world.
+Introducing literacies of career and life relevant to Global Studies, this First-Year Ampersand Program examines what it means to be a citizen of the world, challenging its participants to engage in both demanding texts and real-life scenarios.
+This two-semester course sequence led by three instructors from different disciplines will equip you to think critically and holistically about how our own mental maps compare to the realities of a globalized world as you build a community of practice with passionate and dedicated peers.

 Through the program's additional weekly workshop, you will develop the skills and the critical consciousness to consider what it means to be a "global citizen" in today's world.
-Second semester, you will engage in a community-based learning project in which you partner with a local organization to explore tangible ways to foster and practice solidarity within the St. Louis community.
-An optional trip at the end of the semester, after exams, will provide further opportunities for hands-on learning and interaction with organizations and people involved in the themes of the course.
+During the first semester, you will learn about global issues through a geographical lens and think critically about your identity and positionality.
+Second semester, you will examine global citizenship from a local perspective, learn about the history of St. Louis, and have the option to volunteer at a local organization as we explore tangible ways to foster relationships and practice solidarity within our own community.
+The program concludes with a trip at the end of the semester, after exams, to provide further opportunities for hands-on learning and interaction with organizations and people involved in the themes of the course.

 The GCP Curriculum Path